-Reduce cost per transaction
+Increase transactions per kWh, Reduce cost per transaction, Reduce carbon per transaction

 Digital Service Efficiency was created to be a precise measure of bottom-line IT energy efficiency.
 It identifies the amount of energy consumed for a single transaction.
 By using the denominator of actual business volume, the metric enables all forms of energy saving measures to be weighted and traded-off against each other—from more efficient CPUs, to better power usage effectiveness (PUE), right-sizing the data center, and coding to minimizes energy consumption.